 Long handled shovel

 Scott always has one of these in his boot.
-Particularly useful if you go off-road a lot, but also essential if you are camping in areas without any kind of lavatory.
+They are particularly useful if you go off-road a lot, but also essential if you are camping in areas without any kind of lavatory.
 Your long handled shovel can make you one of those in a jiffy.

 The desert will make short work of the contents of your Esky (cooler, chillybin) you can be sure of that.
-Scott spends a lot of time in isolated areas such as the Simpson Desert, and if he wants to keep his beer cold (and his broccolini fresh for that Thursday evening stir fry) he better have a portable refrigeration system.
-Compact fridges run off your vehicles fuel and battery and can be hooked up to a generator - or even better, solar panel power!
+Scott spends a lot of time in isolated areas such as the Simpson Desert, and if he wants to keep his beer cold (and his broccolini fresh for that Thursday evening stir fry) he'd better have a portable refrigeration system.
+Compact fridges run off your vehicle's fuel and battery and can be hooked up to a generator - or even better, run on solar panel power!

 If you’ve got one of these, it’s pretty unlikely that you will forget them.
-Scott always takes his partner with him on his trip because, let’s face it, you want to share those experiences with the people closest to you.
-From a safety point of view, it is always advisable to go away with a buddy (or your girlfriend or family or a bunch of mates).
+Scott always takes his partner with him on his trip because let’s face it, you want to share those experiences with the people closest to you.
+From a safety point of view, it's always advisable to go away with a buddy (or your girlfriend or family or a bunch of mates).
 Safety in numbers: always.

 This one is pretty obvious, but still a good point.
 It’s easy to forget the details of a trip, and you’ll have a hard time convincing anyone that you ran in to Bear Grylls in the desert unless you get a selfie with him.
 Keep a record of those precious memories and annoy your mates by plastering them all over social media so they can look at them enviously from home.